divyamakkar0/JAXformer/README.md

 ## Structure

 The model built throughout the blog is defined in `model.py`.
 The main training script is in `main.py`. `utils.py` and `dataset.py` contain the dataclasses and dataset processing implementations. `debug_tpu.sh` launches a TMUX with 8 panes to SSH into 8 nodes at once running the command in the `command` variable. `launcher.sh` ssh's headlessly into each node and executves `run.sh` creating TMUX terminals inside the ssh to allow for runs to continue even if the ssh connection is broken. `setup_tpu.sh` setups all the dependencies on the TPU.
+The `data` directory contains all the relevant code for tokenization.

 ## Results